meerrec/random-notes/blog/web-audio-api-series/1-play-audio-en.md

 ---

 That's all.
-If you want to know more details, please search for `web audio api` in your favarite search engine.
+If you want to know more details, please search for `Web Audio API` in your favorite search engine.
 Hope you enjoy and see you in next coming article for my Web Audio API Series.